As he struggled excelling with a new role, a new system and teammates, Lakers forward Luol Deng understood the critical questions that it sparked.

 Meanwhile, Deng listed his No. 1 priority this offseason is to become the player he once was.

 “I’ve never been a quitter,” Deng said.
 “I’ve never shied away from any challenge.
 Whatever challenge is put in front of me, I’ll try to do my best at it.
 There will be times it’s frustrating.
 But for me, I always believe hard work beats everything.
-No matter is going on around me, it’s about how good I can be with the circumstances.”
+No matter what is going on around me, it’s about how good I can be with the circumstances.”